Learning from Synthetic Data for Visual Grounding: Methodology

-This paper studies generating effective synthetic image-text-boxes $\langle I,T,B \rangle$ to improve the visual grounding ability of a base vision-and-language model.
-The base model consists of a text encoder $\phi_t$, a visual encoder $\phi_v$, and a multimodal fusion encoder $\phi_f$.
-Section~\ref{sec:objectives} introduces the objectives that tune the base model on image-text pairs $\langle I,T \rangle$ and image-text-box triplets $\langle I,T,B \rangle$.
-Section~\ref{sec:pure-synthetic} introduces the first step in the synthesis process that uses an image description generator $\Psi_c$ to generate input captions.
-Section~\ref{sec:image-text} introduces image-text synthesis with an image generation model $\Psi_g$ and a large language model $\Psi_t$.
-Section~\ref{sec:image-text-box} describes box synthesis through an object detector $\Psi_d$.
+We investigate effective strategies to generate image-text-boxes $\langle I,T,B \rangle$ to improve the visual grounding ability of a generic vision-and-language model.
+This model comprises a text encoder $\phi_t$, a visual encoder $\phi_v$, and a multimodal fusion encoder $\phi_f$.
+We first introduce the objectives for tuning the base model on image-text pairs $\langle I,T \rangle$ and image-text-box triplets $\langle I,T,B \rangle$.
+Sec.~\ref{sec:exp_image-text} explores various image-text synthesis strategies with an image generator $\Psi_g$, while Sec.~\ref{sec:exp_image-text-box} delves into multiple approaches for box synthesis.
+In the following sections, we conduct extensive experiments and analyses with our proposed image-text-box synthesis, SynGround, which integrates an image caption generator $\Psi_c$, a text-to-image generator $\Psi_g$, a large language model $\Psi_t$ and an object detector $\Psi_d$.
+Sec.~\ref{sec:exp_vg-syn} shows evaluation of SynGround when combined with Real Data.